eduardo-escoto/Int15-codepost-upload/README.md

 ## Process:
 ### One time -- done for all students:
-0. `pip3 install codePost-api` in local environment.
+0. `pip install codePost-api` in local environment.
 Also install `python3` if not already installed.
 The codePost package is only compatible with python3.
 1. There are three variables that need to be modified in `preprocess-add-grade.py`:
     * API-key: Add your API-key to a local version of ```preprocess-add-grade.py```.
 Your API key can be found at www.codepost.io/settings.
 This key is unique to you and can be reset at any time.
     * `course_name`: This should be the same as the course name in codePost